 nary of New Testament Words' says - "To baptize, primarily a frequent-

 ative form of 'bapto', to dip, was used among the Greeks to signify the

 dyeing of a garment".
-Belief in the Truth makes immersion a "dyeing".
+Belief in the Truth followed by immersion is thus

 The blood of Christ figuratively dyes the water, making the immersion

 a true baptism.
 The end of the life-long process thus begun for the re-

 deemed is in Revelation 7v14 - "These are they which came out of great

 tribulation, and have WASHED THEIR ROBES, and MADE THEM